Ray-Tracing-Systems/kernel_slicer/README_ex01.md

 }
 ```

-Here we have four local variables which will be translated to buffers and three kernel functions which will be translated to kernels.
-It is developer responsibility to define how to split code to kernels, but in general this is should be consistenmt with program logic in normal CPU code.
+Here we have three local variables (*rayPosAndNear, rayDirAndFar, hit*) which will be translated to buffers and three kernel functions which will be translated to kernels.
+It is **developer responsibility** to define how to split code to kernels, but in general this is should be consistent with splitting your program logic to functions in normal CPU code.

-You can think of the local variables of the control function variables as being on the stack (well, which in general is true for CPU code).
-And think about the code that is implemented inside the kernels --- as about the code that uses exclusively registers and stores the result on the stack in these variables.
+You can imagine local variables of the control function as being placed on the stack (which in general is happened for CPU code).
+And think about the code that is implemented inside the kernels --- as about highly optimized code that mostly uses registers and stores the result on the stack in these variables.

 Now let us see input and generated source code for kernel_InitEyeRay:
 ```cpp